CFD Trading in South Africa – A Beginner’s Guide

 - Cyprus Securities and Exchange Commission (CySEC)

-CFD trading sites like eToro and Plus500 are actually regulated by all of the above licensing bodies – meaning that you will have regulatory oversight on three fronts.
+CFD trading sites like Plus500 are actually regulated by all of the above licensing bodies – meaning that you will have regulatory oversight on three fronts.
 However, as a non-EU citizen, it is all-but-certain that you will fall within the remit of ASIC.

 Ultimately, ASIC brokers are required to keep client funds in segregated bank accounts, as well as verify the identity of all registered users.
 This ensures that you are able to trade CFDs in a safe and secure ecosystem.